 Hello!
 I am Jelena, and I am addicted to the long walks and exploring.
 Definitely, not the type who would stay in the hotel all the time during the vacation trip.
-During my last trip to Patmos – Solo in the most romantic place in Greece , I didn’t have so much struggles.
+During my last trip to Patmos – Solo in the most romantic place in Greece, I didn’t have so many struggles.
 There you can walk constantly between the alleys, every time discovering something new.
 It is important to turn off your phone, and let yourself to enjoy!
 Let’s go together!
 Just guys, take a bottle of the water and wear comfortable shoes, the paves of Chora can make you easily tired as their whiteness attracts the sun.

 In 2009, Forbes magazine named the Greek island Patmos as “Europe’s most idyllic place to live”, writing that “Patmos has evolved over the centuries but has not lost its air of quiet tranquility, which is one reason why people that know it return again and again”.
-Back in 1999, the entire town of Chora along with the Monastery of St. John the Theologian were declared World Heritage Sites by UNESCO.
+Back in 1999, the entire town of Chora along with the Monastery of St. John the Theologian was declared World Heritage Sites by UNESCO.
 The mansions that surround the main monastery were actually built as a sort of fortification to protect the monastery from pirate attacks.
 I learned that those mystic houses actually had a huge garden behind these walls.
 My curiosity couldn’t calm down and when you’re curious, you find lots of interesting things to do.
 Asking the locals about these fascinating mansions, I learned that today the oldest mansion at Patmos operates as a museum.

 The Simantiri mansion